cpeter/CHIP-SDK/README.md

     cd ~/CHIP-tools
     ./chip-update-firmware.sh
-The flashing script will boot CHIP automatically for the first time, login and power off CHIP to make sure everything went well.
 This may take a while - please be patient.

 If everything went OK, you can now power up your CHIP again and connect by typing: